 By pushing the side bar KEYPAD button, an onscreen keyboard will be displayed.
 It is a general keypad that has numerical buttons, and lower and upper case letters according to the language selected for the control unit.
-It also has function keys, basic mathematical operators (+-\/) and national characters (for accents).
+It also has function keys, basic mathematical operators (+-/) and national characters (for accents).
+You can find a more detailed description of the screen keyboard in the next chapter.